Conservatory of Music of Kansas City: Merger

-On July 1, 1926, Horner Institute absorbed the failing Kansas City Conservatory of Music and Art, forming the Horner Institute–Kansas City Conservatory of Music.
+On July 1, 1926, the Horner Institute absorbed the failing Kansas City Conservatory of Music and Art, forming the Horner Institute–Kansas City Conservatory of Music.
 After the merger, Horner remained the school's president.
-In 1928, it changed its name to Kansas City–Horner Conservatory of Music.
+In 1928, it changed its name to the Kansas City–Horner Conservatory of Music.

-In 1929, the school had 4,000 students and was the third largest music school in the United States.
-In 1934, the nonprofit school was reorganized as the Conservatory of Music of Kansas City.
+In 1929, the school had 4,000 students and was the third-largest music school in the U.S. In 1934, the nonprofit school was reorganized as the Conservatory of Music of Kansas City.

-On September 1, 1959, the conservatory merged with University of Kansas City, a institution formed from Horner Junior College.
+On September 1, 1959, the conservatory merged with the University of Kansas City, a institution formed from Horner Junior College.
 It is now the University of Missouri–Kansas City Conservatory.

 Campus

-It moved to a new location on 19 East Armour Avenue, finally moving to three-acre site at 4420 Warwick Boulevard in August 1951.
-It also had campus in Kansas City, Kansas.
+It moved to a new location on 19 East Armour Avenue, finally moving to a three-acre site at 4420 Warwick Boulevard in August 1951.
+It also had a campus in Kansas City, Kansas.
 After a $250,000 construction project, the campus expanded to include Grant Hall and Russell Stover Memorial Auditorium in September 1955.

 Academics

-Kansas City Conservatory of Music taught music (bassoon, clarinet, composition, ensemble playing, flute, harmony, harp, organ, piano, public school music, reed instruments sight reading, violincello, vocal music) and art (china painting, drawing sketch work, oil painting, water color), and drama (dramatic art, elocution, oratory), and languages (French, Italian, Spanish).
+The Kansas City Conservatory of Music taught music (flute, harp, organ, piano, reed instruments, violincello, vocal music, as well as ensemble playing, music composition, harmony, public-school music, sight reading); and art (china painting, drawing sketch work, oil painting, water color), and drama (dramatic art, elocution, oratory), and languages (French, Italian, Spanish).

-Horner Institute of Fine Arts offered Bachelor of Arts degrees and certificates in all branches of music and expression.
+The Horner Institute of Fine Arts offered Bachelor of Arts degrees and certificates in all branches of music and expression.
 The school provided instruction in music (harmony, music history, piano, voice, violin), art (pencil sketching, watercolor), and drama (dramatic art, language, public speaking).

 Student life

-The institute had chapters of Sigma Alpha Iota music fraternity for women, Phi Mu Gamma professional arts sorority, Mu Phi Epsilon professional music fraternity, Lambda Phi Delta professional fine arts sorority, Phi Mu Alpha Sinfonia music fraternity, and Zeta Alpha Chi.
+The institute had chapters of the Sigma Alpha Iota music fraternity for women, the Phi Mu Gamma professional-arts sorority, the Mu Phi Epsilon professional-music fraternity, the Lambda Phi Delta professional–fine-arts sorority, the Phi Mu Alpha Sinfonia music fraternity, and Zeta Alpha Chi.

 Notable people

-Following are some of the notable people associated with the Kansas City Conservatory of Music and Arts, Horner Institute of Fine Arts, and the Conservatory of Music of Kansas City.
+Following are some of the notable people associated with the Kansas City Conservatory of Music and Arts, the Horner Institute of Fine Arts, and the Conservatory of Music of Kansas City.